w3c/ColorWeb-CG/hdr_html_canvas_element.md

 The component signals are mapped to red, green and blue tristimulus values according to the Perceptual Quantizer (PQ) system system specified in Rec.
 ITU-R BT.2100.

-### srgb-linear

-`srgb-linear` is specified in CSS Color 4 and is useful for physics-based rendering of HDR scenes.

 ### Extend `CanvasRenderingContext2DSettings` to support higher bit depths